Rank and Rent

 Do you have the required SEO knowledge?

 Building a website that ranks well on Google is no easy task.
-It requires some pretty in-depth knowledge about local SEO, keyword optimisation, and of course the development of a website itself.
+It requires some pretty in-depth knowledge about local SEO, on page SEO, keyword optimisation, search intent, and of course the development of a website itself.

 However, if you’re just getting into SEO, then don’t be put off by this.
-As with anything, it takes time and dedication to build up the skills and get yourself into a position where you are comfortable enough to jump into a website build.
+As with anything, it takes time and dedication to build up the skills and get yourself into a position where you are comfortable enough to jump into a website build, as well as carrying out the necessary on page SEO to help it pay good money.

 Will you be able to attract businesses

-Since the main goal of a rank and rent campaign is to attract businesses, you should carefully consider if what you have planned is actually going to work.
+Since the main goal of a rank and rent business campaign is to attract businesses, you should carefully consider if what you have planned for your digital marketing strategy is actually going to work.
 There really is no point jumping headfirst into a highly competitive niche that is going to be almost impossible to rank for.

 To ensure the success of your site, you’ve got to do your research.
 This means finding a niche that has high search volume with low competition, discovering the best keywords to rank for, and generally confirming that your site will actually have a chance of ranking on Google.